aws-samples/aws-online-data-migration-workshop/module1/README.md

 3. Scroll down the page and click on **Retrieve secret value**

-4. Copy and paste the password value shown into a notepad file
+4. Copy and paste the password value shown for **Secret key value** into a notepad file

 5. Next let’s connect to your Windows Server EC2 instance